Late Corp. of the Church of Jesus Christ of Latter-Day Saints v. United States: Decision

 The ruling in Late Corporation would have directed federal escheat of substantially all the property of the legally disincorporated LDS Church, which was estimated at $3 million.
 Following the decision, the U.S. Attorney for The Utah Territory reported seizing only $381,812 in assets.
 Real property, including LDS temples, was never seized, although the ruling authorized it.
 Within five months, the LDS Church officially discontinued the practice of plural marriage with the 1890 Manifesto.
 On October 25, 1893, a congressional resolution authorized the release of assets seized from the LDS Church because, "said church has discontinued the practice of polygamy and no longer encourages or gives countenance to any manner of practices in violation of law, or contrary to good morals or public policy."

 Chief Justice Fuller's dissent asserted that though Congress has the power to criminalize polygamy, "it is not authorized under the cover of that power to seize and confiscate the property of persons, individuals, or corporations, without office found, because they may have been guilty of criminal practices."

 A few days later, the Supreme Court issued a decree written by Justice Bradley, 140 U.S. 665, that modified the holding of this case.

 Modifying decree and territory's response

-The Utah Territory Supreme Court, in accordance with the Supreme Court's decision, appointed a special master to draft a plan for what to do with the Mormon Church's possessions.
+The Utah Territory Supreme Court, in accordance with the Supreme Court's decision, appointed a special master to draft a plan for what to do with the LDS Church's possessions.
 The plan was to reallocate the property to charitable purposes in line as much as was practical with the donors' intent.
 As such, the master suggested using the property for public schools.
 Mormons objected to this.
 And a court ultimately decided on November 2, 1892 that the property would be put in a trust to be used by Mormons for either places of worship or relief for the poor.

-Justice Zane of the Utah court differed from his colleagues because he believed the Mormon Church's repudiation of polygamy as official church doctrine in 1890 entitled the Church to receiving its property back.
+Justice Zane of the Utah court differed from his colleagues because he believed the church's repudiation of polygamy as official church doctrine in 1890 entitled the church to receiving its property back.